 Examined through the lens of the amazingand until now, too little-appreciated director and independent producer Ida Lupinothe misogyny of the film "business" becomes glaring as a social strategy.
 In Hard, Fast and Beautiful, Lupino looks at a mother's relentless drive for her daughter's success as a means of resisting the obstacles women face in gaining and possessing financial and personal independence.
-Florence Farley stars as a young tennis star who is torn between romance and her mother's ambitions.
+Florence Farley (Sally Forrest, Never Fear, While the City Sleeps) is as a young tennis star who is torn between romance and her mother's ambitions.

 Directed by Ida Lupino, 1951, USA, 78 min.